Top 10 Tips to Make the Most of the Waitomo Glowworm Caves

 5. What should I wear and bring with me?

 The caves are a balmy 12-14 degrees all year round so warm layers are essential.
-Comfortable walking shoes with some grip are ideal, both for the caves and the short walks around Waitomo afterwards.
-Bring your camera if you’ve gone for a cave option that lets you take photos - check out our camera-friendly caves below.
+Black Water Rafting team will supply wetsuits, but you will need to bring your own togs to wear underneath.
+Comfortable walking shoes with some grip are ideal, both for the caves and the three short walks around Waitomo afterwards.

 6. I really want to get some photos in the caves, what’s my best option?